jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 - `CNAME` - Maps a hostname to another hostname:
   - The target is a domain name which must have an `A` or `AAAA` record.
   - Can't create a `CNAME` record for the top node of a DNS namespace (Zone Apex).
-  - **Example:** You can't create for example.com, but you can create for www.example.com
+  - **Example:** We can't create for example.com, but we can create for www.example.com
 - `NS` - Name Servers for the Hosted Zone.
   - Control how traffic is routed for a domain.